Encyclopedia

 Abrosaurus

-Abrosaurus (/”AB-roh-SAWR-us”/; “delicate lizard”) is a genus of macronarian sauropod dinosaur that lived during the Middle Jurassic period, approximately 168 to 161 million years ago.
+Abrosaurus Abrosaurus (/”AB-roh-SAWR-us”/; “delicate lizard”) is a genus of macronarian sauropod dinosaur that lived during the Middle Jurassic period, approximately 168 to 161 million years ago.
 Its fossils were discovered in the Dashanpu Quarry in Sichuan Province, China.
-The name Abrosaurus comes from the Greek word “abros,” meaning “delicate,” referring to the fragile nature of its skull bones, which
+The name Abrosaurus comes from the Greek word “abros,” meaning “delicate,” referring to the fragile nature of

 Abrosaurus Read Post »